 Safe Haven District

-Please sign up for our Safe Haven newsletter to receive updates.Note: Use the “select language” button in the upper right corner of the screen to translate page into 100+ languages.
+Please fill out our webform with any questions you have about Safe Haven.Note: Use the “select language” button in the upper right corner of the screen to translate page into 100+ languages.

 Resolution No. 2915: Recognition of A Safe Haven School District